Data Selection for Language Models via Importance Resampling: Related Work

-\paragraph{Data selection for vision and language finetuning.} Many works show the importance of data selection in the supervised or semi-supervised learning setting in vision~\citep{sorscher2022beyond,mindermann2022prioritized,kaushal2019learning,killamsetty2021glister,killamsetty2021gradmatch,killamsetty2021retrieve,wang2020optimizing,wei2015submodular,paul2021diet,mirzasoleiman2020coresets,coleman2020selection,sener2018active} (including many other coreset selection and active learning methods) and in language finetuning~\citep{coleman2020selection,mindermann2022prioritized}.
-While previous works mainly work with selecting image data from CIFAR or ImageNet, which have up to 1--10M examples, we consider selecting text data from The Pile, which has over 1.6B examples (of 128 words each).
-At the scale of The Pile, previous methods often become quite expensive, since they typically require running a neural network forward pass to get embeddings~\citep{sener2018active,sorscher2022beyond,killamsetty2021retrieve}, running backpropagation of the full network or last layer~\citep{killamsetty2021gradmatch,killamsetty2021glister,wang2020optimizing,paul2021diet,mirzasoleiman2020coresets}, or training a reference model~\citep{mindermann2022prioritized}.
-In contrast, we take advantage of the structure of text to construct a simple n-gram-based selection method that easily scales to internet-scale datasets. ~\citet{coleman2020selection} also use a smaller proxy neural model to select data, but they select data with high uncertainty under the model.
+\paragraph{Data selection in deep learning.} Many works show the importance of data selection in the supervised or semi-supervised learning setting in vision~\citep{sorscher2022beyond,mindermann2022prioritized,kaushal2019learning,killamsetty2021glister,killamsetty2021gradmatch,killamsetty2021retrieve,wang2020optimizing,wei2015submodular,paul2021diet,mirzasoleiman2020coresets,coleman2020selection,sener2018active,bengio2009curriculum} and in language finetuning~\citep{coleman2020selection,mindermann2022prioritized}.
+While most select image data from CIFAR or ImageNet, which have up to 1--10M examples, we consider selecting text data from The Pile, which has over 1.6B examples (of 128 whitespace-delimited words each).
+At this scale, previous methods become quite expensive since they typically require running a neural network forward pass to get embeddings~\citep{sener2018active,sorscher2022beyond,killamsetty2021retrieve}, taking gradients~\citep{killamsetty2021gradmatch,killamsetty2021glister,wang2020optimizing,paul2021diet,mirzasoleiman2020coresets}, or training a reference model~\citep{mindermann2022prioritized}.
+In contrast, we construct a simple n-gram-based selection method that easily scales to internet-scale datasets. ~\citet{coleman2020selection} select data with high uncertainty under a smaller proxy neural model.
 They do not consider using a target dataset for estimating importance weights.
 However, using a neural model could be a complementary strategy for importance resampling.

-\paragraph{Data selection for deep learning.} Data selection works~\citep{schaul2015prioritized,loshchilov2016online,katharopoulos2018not} often focus on choosing a subset of the data that approximates training with the original dataset and require updating the importance scores throughout training.
-We aim to select a targeted dataset (once, before training) with possibly very different properties from the raw data (restricting the data to formal text or a specific domain).
+Other works~\citep{schaul2015prioritized,loshchilov2016online,katharopoulos2018not} focus on choosing a subset that approximates training with the original dataset and require selecting data online during training.
+We aim to select a targeted dataset (once, before training) with different properties from the raw data (restricting the data to formal text or a specific domain).
+Our work also differs from active learning methods~\citep{settles2012active,ein-dor-etal-2020-active, wang2022unsupervised, yuan-etal-2020-cold, tamkin2022active}, which query an annotator for more labeled data.
+Instead, we select data for self-supervised pretraining.